donsmoore/node-rest-test/README.md

-This is a RESTful API app with CRUD and unite tests
+This is a basic RESTful API app with CRUD and unit tests